Closed

 What is the Homer A. & Mildred S. Scott Foundation Student Internship?

-This program supports paid student internships with participating Sheridan County non-profit organizations.
-It helps Sheridan College students gain field-related practicum experience while supporting nonprofit missions.
+This program supports paid internships for Sheridan College students with participating Sheridan County non-profit organizations.
+It helps students gain practicum experience while supporting nonprofit missions in areas such as research, community outreach, public policy, communications, fundraising, and social media.

 Who is eligible for the Homer A. & Mildred S. Scott Foundation Student Internship program?